Night Visions (film festival): Maximum Halloween

 Maximum Halloween is organized usually as close to Halloween as possible, screening films on multiple screens and theaters.
 The event focuses on newer genre films and has acted as a premiere venue for many films in Finland.
 Maximum Halloween also usually screens a selection of old classics and documentaries.
 The 2014 Maximum Halloween screened 45 feature length films and documentaries in three different theaters, along with a selection of short films during the five-day event.
-The event has featured films such as Saw, The Descent, Reeker, Near Dark, Tokyo Gore Police, The Forbidden Door, The Disappearance of Alice Creed, Profondo Rosso, Shogun Assassin and many more along the years.
+The event has featured films such as Saw, The Descent, Reeker, Near Dark, Tokyo Gore Police, The Forbidden Door, The Disappearance of Alice Creed, Profondo Rosso, Shogun Assassin and many more over the years.

 Themes and guests

 Night Visions has had a varied line-up of guest film-makers and actors during its run.
 The guests are sometimes associated with the themes of the festival; such as Christopher Lee and the Hammer Film Productions theme of the 2002 festival or Lloyd Kaufman of Troma Entertainment fame in the 2014 festival.
-Other special guests have included Dario Argento, Paul Verhoeven, John McNaughton, John Waters and Udo Kier among others.
+Other special guests have included Dario Argento, Paul Verhoeven, John McNaughton, John Waters and Udo Kier, among others.

 Other events

-In 2014 Night Visions organized an industry afternoon, in collaboration with Nordic Genre Invasion, that featured many upcoming Nordic filmmakers as well as industry veterans.
+In 2014, Night Visions organized an industry afternoon, in collaboration with Nordic Genre Invasion, that featured many upcoming Nordic filmmakers as well as industry veterans.
 The afternoon consisted of movie screenings and panel discussion.